Before a Pancreas Transplant

 Our transplant team reviews your evaluation to consider your eligibility for placement on the national waiting list.
 We will also recommend a treatment plan for your continued care.

 Waiting for An Organ

 The United Network for Organ Sharing (UNOS), a federally regulated, non-profit organization, manages the national organ waiting list.
 UNOS uses a complex set of factors to make distributions fair.

 A pancreas is distributed based on several factors, including a biological match between donor and recipient and the amount of time you've been on the waiting list.

 The wait time for a pancreas in our region from a deceased donor is three to five years.
 The transplant surgery must occur within hours of the pancreas becoming available.
-Patients must be easily accessible to the clinical staff in order to ensure that an offer of an organ can be accepted in time.
+You must be easily accessible to the clinical staff in order to ensure that an offer of an organ can be accepted in time.
 Each transplant center is given limited time to accept an organ offer.